HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/PerformanceTuning/WebContentManagementTuning/TuningviatheIntegratedSolutionsConsole/WCMConfigurationService.md

 ### How to Set in the Integrated Solutions Console

-In the WebSphere Integrated Solutions Console Resources -> Resource Environment -> Resource Environment Providers -> WCM WCMConfigService -> Custom properties
+In the WebSphere Integrated Solutions Console

+Resources > Resource Environment > Resource Environment Providers > WCM WCMConfigService > Custom properties

 Name: user.cache.enable

 Value: true

 Name: deployment.subscriberOnly

 Value: true

 ## WCM browserCacheMaxAge

 Caching WCM resources in a browser or caching proxy.
 Static files like images, CSS and Javascript can be stored in WCM and referenced, via a URL, from a Web Content Viewer portlet or the theme.
 A performance benefit can be obtained by setting the security on these static resources to allow anonymous users to access them so that they can be shared,cacheable amongst several users through a caching proxy and avoid being served directly from WCM on every request.

 WCM will attach a cache-control header to these resources to ensure proper caching by browsers and caching proxies.
 If the security settings of the resource allows anonymous users to access it, WCM will attach a "public,max-age=600,post-check=300,pre-check=600" cache-control header to the response by default.
 If the security on the WCM resource only allows authenticated users to see it, you will see a "private, max-age=600" instead.
 If you wish to modify the timeout WCM uses for the cache-control header, update the following property in the WCMConfigService Resource Environment Provider (REP) using the instructions below.

 ### How to Set in the Integrated Solutions Console

-In the WebSphere Integrated Solutions Console Resources -> Resource Environment -> Resource Environment Providers -> WCM WCMConfigService -> Custom properties
+In the WebSphere Integrated Solutions Console Resources > Resource Environment > Resource Environment Providers > WCM WCMConfigService > Custom properties

 Name: resourceserver.browserCacheMaxAge

-Value: <timeout value in seconds>
+Value: `<timeout value in seconds>`

 ## Versions
 Typically versions are not necessary in rendering environments since there is no active authoring occurring in your rendering environment.
 There are however other actions that can cause versions to be created unexpectedly.
 One example would be modifying Managed Pages using xmlaccess.
 For this reason we recommend turning off versioning by setting it to manual in rendering only environments.
 The default setting is to always create a version.

 ### How to Set in the Integrated Solutions Console

-In the WebSphere Integrated Solutions Console Resources -> Resource Environment -> Resource Environment Providers -> WCM WCMConfigService -> Custom properties
+In the WebSphere Integrated Solutions Console

+Resources > Resource Environment > Resource Environment Providers > WCM WCMConfigService > Custom properties

-Name: versioningStrategy.Default
+- Name: versioningStrategy.Default
   Value: manual

 Name: versioningStrategy.AuthoringTemplate

 Value: manual

 Name: versioningStrategy.Component

 Value: manual

 Name: versioningStrategy.Content

 Value: manual

 Name: versioningStrategy.PresentationTemplate

 Value: manual

 Name: versioningStrategy.SiteArea

 Value: manual

 Name: versioningStrategy.PortalPage

 Value: manual

 Name: versioningStrategy.Taxonomy

 Value: manual

 Name: versioningStrategy.Workflow

 Value: manual

 ## WCM Advanced Caching
 WCM implements a time based internal caching layer called the Advanced Cache that can be used to significantly increase capacity when using WCM rendering portlets.
 In our own internal testing of our WCM rendering scenario using a timeout of 24 hour (REL 1D), we were able to achieve a 32% increase in capacity with the SITE cache level setting and a 15% increase in capacity with the SECURED cache level setting.
 Use of WCM Advanced Caching is recommended if your business requirements allow it.

 ### How to Set

-Pick your desired Cache Level (see “When to Use Each Caching Level”) Select the related entries from the table below
+Pick your desired Cache Level (see “When to Use Each Caching Level”) and  select the related entries from the table below.

-In the WebSphere Integrated Solutions Console Resources -> Resource Environment -> Resource Environment Providers -> WCM WCMConfigService -> Custom properties
+In the WebSphere Integrated Solutions Console

+Resources > Resource Environment > Resource Environment Providers > WCM WCMConfigService > Custom properties

 Name: connect.businesslogic.defaultcache

 Value: See defaultcache value in table below for your desired cache level

 Name: connect.moduleconfig.ajpe.contentcache.defaultcontentcache

 Value: See defaultcontentcache value in table below for your desired cache level

 Name: connect.moduleconfig.ajpe.contentcache.contentcacheexpires

-Value: <formatted_time>
+Value: `<formatted_time>`

 |Cache Level |defaultcache value| defaultcontentcache value|
 |------------|------------------|--------------------------|